Chapter 28 : 27- A Choice of War

 But could Akrahn get anywhere near Hogwarts?
 He was currently being held by the Scandinavian Ministry and would most probably spend the rest of his life in captivity.

 Time was of the essence.
-Too many people had died already and they needed to know where Marius and the others were before they joined forces with their American counterparts.
+Too many people had died already and they needed to know where Marius and the others were before they joined forces with their new American counterparts.
 Harry needed to end this war before it got out of hand.

 “Naomi!”
 Harry called and the door opened instantly.